-As described in Notes 3k., 3l., and 13 to the consolidated financial statements, the Company performs impairment tests on their intangible assets with indefinite useful lives and goodwill on an annual basis.
-The Company uses the "Discounted Cash Flow" ("DCF") valuation method, under the income approach, which requires the Company's management to make significant estimates and assumptions related to the selection of discount rates, revenue forecasts, financial projections, cash flows, operating margins and profits, used to estimate the recoverable value of the cash generating units ("CGUs").
-Changes in these assumptions could have a significant impact on fair value, the amount of impairment or both.
-As of December 31, 2023, the balance in the Company's consolidated financial statements is comprised of intangible assets with indefinite useful lives of \$10,489,419 and goodwill of \$11,602,826.
+As described in Notes 3 k., 3 l., and 13 to the accompanying consolidated financial statements, the Company performs annual impairment tests on its intangible assets with indefinite useful lives and goodwill.
+The Company uses the "discounted cash flows" ("DCF") valuation methodology, under the income approach, which requires the Company's management to make significant estimates and assumptions related to the selection of discount rates, forecasts of their financial projections, including revenues, operating margins, cash flows and profits, to estimate the recovery value of the cash generating units ("CGUs").
+Changes in these assumptions could have a significant impact on both the value in use and, consequently, the amount of any impairment charge or both.
+As of December 31, 2024, the balance in the Company's consolidated financial statements is made up of intangible assets with an indefinite useful life for \$12,039,854 and goodwill for \$13,275,798.

-We consider the potential impairment of intangible assets with indefinite useful lives and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the recoverable value of the CGUs, this requires a high degree of professional judgement and audit effort, including the need to incorporate our valuation specialists.
+We have identified the review of intangible assets with indefinite useful lives and goodwill as a key audit matter, primarily because impairment testing involves the application of significant judgments and estimates by the Company's management to estimate the recovery value of the CGUs, this required a high degree of auditor judgment and a greater degree of audit effort, including the need to bring in our expert fair value specialists.